helm/helm-classic/docs/architecture.md

 ## A Command Line Client

-The command line client is the primary way that users interact with the Helm repository.
+The `helmc` command line client is the primary way that users interact with the Helm repository.
 The client is used for getting and installing packages.

 The command line will support (at least) the following commands: